 Items that cannot be washed and disinfected may have to be removed and disposed of if they were contaminated with sewage or flood waters.
 This includes:

-- wall coverings, most paper products, as they cannot be properly disinfected.
+- Wall coverings and most paper products, as they cannot be properly disinfected

 Step 6: Clean.